Tomislav Tolušić: Controversy

 In 2011, court-appointed expert Boro Milivojević sued Tolušić for insult and defamation.
 The court ruled that there wasn't defamation, but that there was insulting, and ordered Tolušić to pay Milivojević compensation.
 Milivojević stated that he would have given up the lawsuit had he received an apology and later donated the money he received to the charity.
 The cause of the lawsuit was that Tolušić, using a nickname "Roks", wrote on Virovitica.net news portal a comment in which he called Milivojević "ordinary thief" who "allegedly takes the bribe", alluding that Milivojević intentionally wrongly assessed the value of three apartments owned by the Virovitica General Hospital used by physicians that were intended for sale and took a bribe for that.
 He also called Milivojević "member of the red gang" alluding to his membership in the center-left Social Democratic Party of Croatia.
 Tolušić also commented on the work of his own party as well as himself, using comments such as "Well done prefect!"

 Personal life

 Tolušić was married twice.
-He has two daughters, Tena (b.
-2009) and Jana (b.
-2011) from the first marriage, and a son Roko (b.
-2017) from the second.
+He has two daughters, Tena (born 2009) and Jana (born 2011) from the first marriage, and a son Roko (born 2017) from the second.